Panchalimedu

 Panchalimedu is a hill station and view point near Kuttikkanam in Peerumedu tehsil of Idukki district in the Indian state of Kerala.
 On the Makar Sankranti day, many Ayyappa devotees camps there to witness the sacred Makaravilakku (holy flame) that appears in the Ponnambalamedu near Sabarimala temple.
-On Good Fridays, Christians come here to follow the way of the cross here.

 Presently there is a Hindu temple and a Christian shrine at the two extreme hills.